hishizuka/pizero_bikecomputer/doc/software_installation.md

   - Enable backlight control for supported MIP color displays.
 - `auto_backlight_cutoff`
   - Threshold for automatic backlight control.

+With `board = auto`, these values are read from `setting.conf`.
+For a specific board, they are defined by its preset in `modules/board_config.py`, and values manually entered in `setting.conf` are ignored.

 #### STRAVA_API section